Frazz by Jef Mallett for July 17, 2020

 24. Missing large

-ravenoverthegreen about 4 years ago
+ravenoverthegreen over 4 years ago

 Wall chargers and batteries are still widely used.
 Every cell phone has a battery.
 Electric cards and scooters have batteries.
 We are nowhere near having these things gone.